Eucerin: History

 In 1911, Oscar Troplowitz, who took over the Beiersdorf company from its founder Paul C. Beiersdorf in 1890, bought the patent and a few years later the first Eucerin products (iodine creme, loose powder) were introduced on the German market.

 In the 1980s the brand was launched by Beiersdorf affiliates globally, including the USA.

 Since 1996 the brand also offers facial care products.

+2026

+The United Kingdom's Advertising Standards Authority (ASA) banned an advert for one of Eucerin's face serums.
+ASA raised concerns about Eucerin's claim that its serum could make its users appear five years younger and that these claims were clinically proven.
+However, the study took place in a different climate to the United Kingdom.
+The sample included 160 people who used the serum for four weeks, then answered questions about how young they thought they looked.